Hookstown, Pennsylvania

 Hookstown is a borough in western Beaver County, Pennsylvania, United States.
-The population was 130 at the 2020 census.
-It is a part of the Pittsburgh metropolitan area.
+The population was 129 at the time of the 2020 census.
+It is part of the Pittsburgh metropolitan area.

 History

-Hookstown is named after Matthias Hook, early pioneer and Revolutionary War soldier, and his family.
+Hookstown was named after Matthias Hook, an early pioneer and Revolutionary War soldier, and his family.
 The only known surviving relatives are the McCormick family, who still reside in Hookstown and surrounding areas in western Pennsylvania.

-Through his daughter, Catherine Hook, who married George Griffey, there are many who can trace their roots back to Mathias living throughout the country.
-There has been a Griffey reunion held annually for more than a hundred years every June in West Springfield, Pennsylvania.
+Through his daughter, Catherine Hook, who married George Griffey, multiple present-day descendants across the United States are able to trace their roots back to Mathias Hook.
+A Griffey family reunion has been held annually in West Springfield every June for more than a hundred years.